Answerability for regulated training

 A short, honest intake keeps the sprint useful.

-The sprint runs faster and produces a better report when a small number of things are in place before day 0.
+The sprint runs faster and produces a better memo when a small number of things are in place before day 0.

 • 01 Priority catalogue or service line